Group Fitness Instructors

 -I taught college level Russian, religion and am a professional photographer.

-In 2003 I was helping dear friends open a fitness center for seniors and physically challenged individuals.
-There was an evident need for Yoga at the club, but I had never taken a yoga class in my life.
-My friend was adamant that I would enjoy it and should teach it.
-So, off I went to a ViniYoga training program.
+In 2003 Deb was helping dear friends open a fitness center for seniors and physically challenged individuals.
+There was an evident need for Yoga at the club, but she had never taken a yoga class in my life.
+Her friend was adamant that I would enjoy it and should teach it.
+It was then that Deb decided to take a ViniYoga training program.
 The philosophy of ViniYoga is anyone can practice.
-Surprise, I loved it from the very first class.
-I taught yoga there for 3 years and became a “sub” yoga teacher at Waverley Oaks Athletic Club.
+Surprise – she loved it – from the very first class.
+Deb taught yoga there for 3 years and became a “sub” yoga teacher at Waverley Oaks Athletic Club.

 Yoga is a union, combining the inside and outside, being mindful and in the present.
-The most meaningful lesson for me in my ViniYoga journey has been learning to be in the present and not expending a lot of mental energy ruing the past or worrying about the future.
-I believe it is important we make our lives with what we have, not what we do not have.
+The most meaningful lesson for Deb in her ViniYoga journey has been learning to be in the present and not expending a lot of mental energy ruing the past or worrying about the future.
+She believes it is important we make our lives with what we have, not what we do not have.
 Practicing yoga is key to keeping that balance in focus.

-Anyone can practice yoga – tall, short, overweight, underweight, young, old – my classes are about doing what you can.
+Anyone can practice yoga – tall, short, overweight, underweight, young, old – and Deb’s classes are about doing what you can.
 If your fingers do not reach the floor in a forward bend, that’s ok – you can still reap the benefits of a forward bend to your own ability.
 Moving through the postures is only one element of the yoga experience.
-I am there as your yoga guide, the hour is your own personal yoga experience.
-I offer posture adjustments and alternatives to meet differing ability levels.
-Overall I aim to have the participants in my classes leave feeling more relaxed, centered and in the present moment.
+Deb is there there as your yoga guide, the hour is your own personal yoga experience.
+She offers posture adjustments and alternatives to meet differing ability levels.
+Deb aims to have the participants in her classes leave feeling more relaxed, centered and in the present moment.

 Once upon a time there was a curly haired girl named Dory who had a two-pack-a-day cigarette habit.
 A smoker for 13 years at age 23, she realized her life-style HAD to change.
 A friend dared her to join a health club, which was a big deal since she had always ridiculed health clubs, viewing exercising indoors as a complete waste of time.
 A few months into her membership, Dory reluctantly joined an aerobics class.
 After a lot of struggling, as most do, with the moves, directional changes, and generally keeping up, she eventually got the hang of it.
 More importantly, Dory saw an incredible change in her body, her attitude, and her energy.
 Six months later Dory became a certified aerobics instructor.